 You have decided to take the first step.
 Read on to help make a plan to quit for good.

-Smoking is also a habit that is repeated many times each day.
-It often becomes a part of normal routine like having breakfast.
+Smoking is a habit that is repeated many times each day.
+It often becomes a part of a normal routine like having breakfast.
 Habits like smoking as soon as you wake or on your way to work become habits you do without thinking.
 This can make them harder to break.
-Consider that 1 pack of cigarettes can turn into 150 to 200 puffs a day, seven days a week, 52 weeks a year.
+Consider that one pack of cigarettes can turn into 150 to 200 puffs a day, seven days a week, 52 weeks a year.
 You can see how much the habit affects day to day life.

 Keep these points in mind when you quit:

 Pick a reason that you believe in.
 It may be for your family or for yourself.
 Quitting will be harder if you do not believe in your reason.

 Focus on making it through one day without smoking.
 Remember, it will get easier as time goes on.
 Nicotine will soon leave your system.
 The worst of the withdrawal symptoms will go away with it.

 Some people may choose to quit all at once.
 This may not work for everyone.
 You may want to start by smoking fewer cigarettes each day.
 Once you reach seven cigarettes per day, it is time to fully stop.
 Set a quit day and stick to it.

 Think about the places and things that lead to smoking.
 Remove triggers when you are able.
 Get rid of the ashtrays at home.
 Do not come back from lunch 15 minutes early to sneak in a cigarette break.
 Do not go to places where smoking is part of the atmosphere.